Evacuation Of Polish Citizens

 - Complete lack of toilet facilities

-For the Poles they were for the most part just glad to be free of the Soviet Union and were contented to put up with these things.
+For the Polish evacuees they were for the most part just glad to be free of the Soviet Union and were contented to put up with these things.

-Some accounts refer to the boats going through storms with Poles literally putting their backsides over the rails and holding on for dear life just to relieve the call of nature.
+Some accounts refer to the boats going through storms with Polish evacuees literally putting their buttocks over the rails and holding on for dear life just to relieve the call of nature.

 Some accounts refer to the boats being covered in excrement when the next round of evacuees were picked up.
 To this awful hell hole we must add the dead.
 During the crossing of the Caspian Sea, many died, tired and overwhelmed from the evils of Siberia and the arduous journey to Krasnovodsk.